by Dr. C.D. Buckner M.D. Medically reviewed by C.H.Weaver M.D. 10/2021

 A stem cell center consists of designated inpatient and outpatient treatment facilities with doctors and nurses experienced in stem cell transplantation.
 Three decades of continuous technological improvement have allowed high-dose chemotherapy and stem cell transplantation to become safe and widely available.
 There are currently over 200 centers that provide high-dose chemotherapy and stem cell transplantation services in the United States, including large cancer centers, community hospitals and physician practices.
 The increased availability of stem cell transplants to patients has allowed many patients to benefit from this treatment approach who otherwise could not have traveled away from their family and support system.
-When choosing where to be treated with high-dose chemotherapy and stem cell transplant, the following objective criteria may be useful in selecting a center:
+Its important to select a program with expertise in treating your cancer and a proven track record of performing the procedure.
+When choosing a stem cell center, the following objective criteria may be useful in selecting a center:

 Center Volume: The American Society of Blood and Marrow Transplant (ASBMT) recommends that a center perform at least 10 transplants in the previous year to maintain proficiency.

 Quality of Staff: The ASBMT recommends that each center have a transplant team that includes a “program director” and at least one other physician experienced in transplant medicine.
 The director should be board certified and have 2 years experience or 1 year training in transplant medicine.
 You may also want to know which physician will actually provide your care.
 Will it be the program director, other physicians, or fellows (doctors in training)?
 The continuity of nursing care is also important, since the majority of care is actually delivered by the nurses.
 A single coordinating nurse can be invaluable.
 You may want to ask which nurses will be involved with your care and how frequently they will change.